Jack23162329/robot-vacuum/README.md

 ## Cleaning Machine Description 📦

-This repository contains **only** the 3‑D model (URDF/Xacro), Gazebo plugins, and RViz layouts for ROS Noetic + Gazebo 11.
+This repository contains the 3‑D model (URDF/Xacro), Gazebo plugins, and RViz layouts for ROS Noetic + Gazebo 11. where we are able to create map by moving robot-vacuum
-Mapping / localization / navigation should live in a separate package (e.g. `cleaning_machine_navigation`).

 ---